nminnov/articles/2019-02-18-swift-api-pollution.md

 As a general rule,
-code should be organized into modules such that module is responsible for a single responsibility.
+code should be organized into modules such that each module is responsible for a single responsibility.

 If it makes sense to do so,
 consider packaging functionality provided by types and methods